f1rehaz4rd/csec380_blogpost/BlogPost.md

     CloseHandle(process);
 ```

-Now to where we start the next step, watching the process.

 ## The Watching
 So now the question is how do we watch it?
 We have to make sure that the program never ends by putting it in an infinite while-loop.
 For performance purposes we do need to put a bit of a sleep on it so that it isn't constantly checking.
 Plus if someone does end up finding it we don't want the thread to be spun up right away.
 We want to make them think it is gone before we start another one.
 For this article we will stick to one process, but you can make it choose from an array of processes at random.